• Skip to primary navigation

 Vegan Thanksgiving leftovers sandwich

 Text overlay: Vegan Thanksgiving leftovers sandwich.
-Sandwich with avocado, vegan turkey, and cranberry sauce on plate.
+Sandwich on plate with mashed potatoes.

 Still, there comes a point when the same plates of mashed potatoes, gravy, and cranberry sauce can get a bit tired.